Indonesias Prabowo Subianto Wins Presidency With 1st-round Majority - UrduPoint

 Anies Baswedan secured 24.9 percent of the vote, while Ganjar Pranowo received more than 16 percent.

-More than 164 million Indonesians voted, the commission said, representing around an 80 percent turnout of eligible voters.
+More than 164 million Indonesians voted, representing around an 80 percent turnout of eligible voters.

 Prabowo, 72, was widely predicted to win the presidency on his third attempt.
 He takes over in October after a transition period.